 |% Daily Value*|

 |Total Carbohydrate 31g||11%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These mini cheesecakes are quite versatile and easily customizable.
 There are several garnishes for these easy cheesecakes, including possibilities for chocolate chips or a chocolate sauce, butterscotch or caramel sauce, and pecans.

 The filling can also be layered with the topping ingredients, which looks nice in the jars.
-I used 4-ounce jars for these cheesecakes.
-You could also use the squat half pint jars for the cheesecakes.
+Try using 4-ounce jars for these cheesecakes.
+You could also use the squat half-pint jars for the sweet treat.
 Just cover the bottoms with the crumbs and partially fill.
-Or, use the deeper half pint jars and double the portions to make 6 larger cheesecakes.
+Or, use the deeper half-pint jars and double the portions to make 6 larger cheesecakes.